Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 It may sound inconvenient, but not all people live near a specialized bow shop.
 Cutting arrows would be the more practical choice for some.

-We hope our tips help you have a happy hunting trip, wherever it may be!
+I hope my tips help you have a happy hunting trip, wherever it may be!